 Whiteshield Partners has developed its organisational transformation model based on lessons learned for the public sector:

 - 1) Reduce constraints, while maintaining institutional knowledge: Public institutions have legacies which may hinder work.
 For example, strict reporting or personnel requirements may constrain civil servants from completing their jobs.
 Skilled civil servants may have informal workarounds, including knowing the right people, understanding the policies and procedures to follow and those to ignore, and being aware of political factors.
 Any organisational change should reduce constraints when able, while ensuring civil servants can develop workarounds as needed – for example, by not haphazardly reshuffling entire departments’ personnel.

 - 2) Identify and concentrate talent to solve critical objectives: Public leadership may have less power to influence staff composition than in the private sector.
 Therefore, transformation programmes should identify pockets of talent, engage that talent, and concentrate that talent.
 For example, forming cross-department projects can concentrate talent on achieving critical organisational objectives.

 - 3) Show value through tangible results: Just as in the private sector, civil servants need to see the benefit of transformation.
 First, civil servants need reassurance on their future in the organisation.
 Then, civil servants may question how transformation benefits the organisation.
 Tangible results are therefore critical.
 Developing useful products or services, such as a project monitoring system that saves staff time or analytical tools that provide further depth to the organisation’s monthly reports, can show value.
-Importantly, these products or services should be developed with the organisation employees, oftentimes as part of a cross-department project, to help realise goals of transformation.
+Importantly, these products or services should be developed with the organisation employees, oftentimes as part of a cross-department project, to help realize goals of transformation.